 - Unleaded Gasoline

-- Understand the importance of the “price discovery” function provided by the Exchange for energy commodities
+- Describe the importance of the “price discovery” function provided by the Exchange for energy commodities

 - NYMEX - Order Execution & Electronic Trading

-- Understand the order flow from the physical customer through the Exchange.
+- List the order flow from the physical customer through the Exchange.

 - Recognize that very few contracts ever actually get delivered physically.

-- Understand the concept of the “zero-sum” game in financial contracts.
+- Explain the concept of the “zero-sum” game in financial contracts.

 What is due for Lesson 3?